1j01/jspaint/README.md

 I want to make jspaint to be able to edit...

-* Transparent PNGs (the main thing that's lacking in old ms paint)
+* Transparent PNGs (the main thing that's lacking in old ms paint) - This works!
-* Animated GIFs (yes, that entails a fully featured (but simple) animation editor)
+* Animated GIFs (yes, that entails a fully featured (but simple) animation editor) - You can currently only make GIFs of the document history with <kbd>Ctrl+Shift+G</kbd>
-* Animated Transparent APNGs
+* Animated Transparent APNGs (better than GIFs, but with less support)
 * Multi-size Icons (ICO for windows and ICNS for mac)
-* Scalable Vector Graphics (kidding, but actually it could always open SVG files in browsers that can handle SVGs, and I've now made it try not to save over the original SVG.
-That's pretty decent SVG support, for a 100% raster image editor.)
+* Scalable Vector Graphics (kidding) - Actually, it could always open SVG files in browsers that can handle SVGs, and I've made it try not to save over the original SVG.
+That's pretty decent SVG support, for a 100% raster image editor.
 * Text Files (just kidding)